HarkerDev/harker-bell-server/docs/assistant.md

 # Google Assistant

-There's an even easier way to access the bell schedule and lunch menu—using the Google Assistant.
-This works on any device with Google Assistant enabled, including Android phones, Apple phones (with the Google Assistant app), and select smart speakers.
+There's an even easier way to access the bell schedule and lunch menu—using Google Assistant.
+This works on any device with Google Assistant enabled, including Android phones, Apple phones (with the [Google Assistant app](https://itunes.apple.com/us/app/google-assistant/id1220976145)), and select smart speakers.
 Try it out now!

 ## Getting the bell schedule